 PTSD: National Center for PTSD

-Mass violence events may cause a range of responses in people who were directly exposed to the violence and in those who are more remotely affected.
+Mass violence events may cause a range of responses in people who were directly exposed to them and in those who are more remotely affected.
 We know from the research on mass shootings that the people who were directly involved are likely to have more severe traumatic stress reactions, and that these reactions will last longer.

-What is Affected after Mass Violence?
+What Is Affected after Mass Violence?

 Ability to Remain Calm Emotionally.
 People who were directly exposed to mass violence may feel a range of reactions that occur on and off, even years later.
 Anger, frustration, helplessness, grief, sadness, fear, and a desire for revenge are frequent reactions to crimes like these.
 Physical symptoms and sleep problems also occur.
-These reactions are normal---and common---but they can cause a lot of distress.
+These reactions are normal - and common - but they can cause a lot of distress.
 Getting community support, practicing good self-care, and taking advantage of mental health counseling can help.

 Coping after Mass Violence: Immediate Needs

 After mass violence, people’s reactions, needs, and priorities will vary depending on many factors.
 In the immediate aftermath of mass violence and disasters, most people have a core set of priorities that are related to five key needs: